What is double-entry accounting?

 TigerBeetle is focused on just one thing: accounting reliably at scale.
 TigerBeetle does double-entry accounting and as a database has only two data types: accounts, and transfers of money between accounts.
 TigerBeetle also goes beyond typical ledgers in that it's not only great at tracking money within a system, but has a built-in two-phase commit coordinator to help you track money as it moves between systems—even different companies that have entirely different ledger architectures!
 It has built in consensus for high availability, and recovery mechanisms that surpass most databases today.

 Additionally, TigerBeetle was designed precisely for high performance accounting.
 We've seen teams struggle to reach on the order of 1,000s of transfers per second when they've built on PostgreSQL and MongoDB.
-The reason is that the nature of double-entry is contention on either the debit or credit side.
-For example, a business may have a few million customers but only a few bank accounts.
-You can imagine that processing transactions for these customers will contend for row locks when touching these bank accounts and deoptimize the ability of group commit to amortize disk flushes.
-With these challenges in mind, we've designed TigerBeetle to achieve 1,000,000 transfers per second on commodity hardware.
+It comes down to contention.
+For example, a business may have a few million customers but only a few bank accounts which will contend for row locks and become the bottleneck (as transfers are serialized through them).
+With this challenge in mind, we're designing TigerBeetle to achieve 1,000,000 transfers per second on commodity hardware.

 Single-phase transfers post funds to accounts immediately when they are created.

 In contrast to single-phase transfers, a two-phase transfer moves funds in stages.